-WELD 290 Management Skills for the Trades 3 credits.
-3 hours.
-(Lecture 3 hours.)
+WELD 290 Management Skills for the Trades

 Prerequisites: WELD 231 and one WELD 100 level lecture & one WELD 100 level lab or entry level requirements of other campus departments.
 Student will learn and apply different training methods to meet the requirements of different learning styles.
 Basic principles of management and the psychology associated with working relationships will be emphasized throughout the course material.
 Skills in project cost estimation and facilities management will also be developed.